Looking for the Speakers feature guide? It's moved!

 Assign to Category (Items only)

-That was a lot to take in, but by now you must be excited by all the wonderful possibilities. 🤩 💰
+That was a lot to take in, and by now you must be excited by all the wonderful possibilities. 🤩 💰

 Sponsors/Exhibitors in practice